stephen-slm/mavic/README.md

    --type value, -t value             What kind of page type should reddit be during the scrapping process. e.g hot, new. top. (default: "hot")
    --root, -r                         If specified, downloads the images directly into the root, not the subreddit folder. (default: false)
-   --concurrentCount value, -c value  The number of images that can be downloaded at the same time. (default: 25) --help, -h                         show help (default: false) --version, -v                      print the version (default: false)
+   --concurrentCount value, -c value  The number of images that can be downloaded at the same time. (default: 25) --progressBar, -p                  If the progress bar should be displayed or not. (default: false) --help, -h                         show help (default: false) --version, -v                      print the version (default: false)
 ```